Full source code ⋅ Next chapter

 Any tile in a grid could consist any ship part:

-type Tile = Unit `ML` Unit
+type Tile = Unit `S` Unit

 pattern Idle = This Unit